 Liza’s achievements have been recognized through numerous prestigious awards, incliding Forbes ‘Women To Watch: Eight Rising Stars’.
 But business isn’t the only thing on her mind.
 She cares about gender equality in the business world and encourages women to pursue careers in tech.
 She launched a $10,000 Revel Scholars Program which annually provides scholarships for two girls with an interest in tech industry.

-One of the world’s most innovative companies in 2018, CloudFlare secretly runs the internet, handling 10% of all web traffic.
+One of the world’s most innovative companies in 2018, CloudFlare secretly runs the internet, handling 10% of all web traffic, becoming one of the most prominent female founded startups.
 About 390 million people visit their websites monthly, clicking up to 20 billion pages, which is more than Twitter, Amazon and Wikipedia combined.
 It is the first company to widely activate HTTP/2 Server Push, a technology which enables faster loading of webpages and apps.
 The company also specializes in protection websites from DDoS attacks.
 In 2016 it was assigned to secure President-elect Donald Trump’s websites from the hacker group Anonymous.